johannegg/Project-2---IT2810/README.md

 - **Filter, Sort, and Search**: Use the filter menu on the homepage to filter songs by genre or views.
 You can also sort the list by title, artist, or views.
 The search field allows you to find songs by typing the song's title or artist name.
 - **Navigation**: You can navigate between the pages: "Home", "Favorited Songs", and "Your Playlists" to see different features.
 - **Create Playlists**: Create your own playlists on the "Your Playlists" page using the "New Playlist" button.
 Songs can be added to playlists from either the homepage or favorite song-page, and they can also be removed from the playlist.
 Playlists can also be deleted.
 - **Favorite Songs**: Mark your favorite songs by clicking the heart icon next to them.
-These favorited tracks appear on the "Favorited Songs" page.
+These favorited songs appear on the "Favorited Songs" page.

 ### Technology